 Effects of a 10-Week Multimodal Dance and Art Intervention Program Leading to a Public Performance in Persons with Multiple Sclerosis

-A pilot study was conducted in 2020 to investigate the effects of a 10-week choreo-based dance intervention on different impairments patients with Multiple Sclerosis (MS).
-The participants improved significantly on functional lower limb strength, hand function, coordination, self-reported balance and walking, and showed a trend towards improving on cognition.
+A pilot study was conducted in 2020 to investigate the effects of a 10-week choreo-based dance intervention on different impairments of patients with Multiple Sclerosis (MS).
+The participants improved significantly on functional lower limb strength, hand function, coordination, self-reported balance and walking, and showed a trend towards improving cognition.

 Effects of Contemporary Dance and Physiotherapy Intervention on Balance and Postural Control in Parkinson’s Disease